-A \emph{Contextual} bandit model is an extension of the standard MAB, in which the agent receives additional information, called context, for each arm, which determines the distribution of the reward.
+In the presence of additional information for arms, also called \textit{contextual} information, \emph{contextual bandit} models have been introduced, where the reward for each time step depends on the context and the played action at that time.
 Assuming that the expected reward is linear with the arm's context, \cite{auer2002using} proposed the contextual bandit algorithm LinRel.
-Later, \cite{li2010contextual} improved LinRel by using different form of regularization and proposed LinUCB.
-Studies in \cite{qin2014contextual,zhang2017contextual} proposed a combinatorial MAB based on LinUCB, with application-specific objectives. \cite{agrawal2013thompson} analyzes TS algorithm with linear reward.
+Later, \cite{li2010contextual} improved LinRel by using a different form of regularization and introduced the LinUCB algorithm.
+However, the assumption of linear rewards is not always true, especially in real-world applications.
+Therefore, different approaches have been proposed \cite{riquelme2018deep,zhang2020neural,zhou2020neural,ban2021ee} using the representation potential of deep neural networks to learn the underlying reward function. \cite{zhou2020neural} trained a neural network to learn the expected reward function and compute the upper confidence bound with respect to the expected reward conditional on the context.
+Their algorithm, called NeuralUCB, guarantees a near-optimal regret bound.

-In this paper, we propose a \emph{Contextual} Combinatorial Semi-Bandit framework to identify bottlenecks in a network.
-Within this framework, we study $\epsilon_t$-greedy, LinUCB, BayesUCB and TS under Contextual Combinatorial Semi-Bandit conditions.
-We adapt these algorithms for a minimax path problem.
-We then demonstrate their performance on a real-world road network.
+In this paper, we formulate the bottleneck identification task as a \textit{Contextual Combinatorial Semi-Bandit} problem and propose an online learning approach for addressing it.
+In this framework, we study $\epsilon_t$-greedy, LinUCB, BayesUCB, and TS under contextual combinatorial semi-bandit conditions.
+We also propose an extension of the neural network approach, NeuralUCB \cite{zhou2020neural}, for a combinatorial environment.
+Then, we evaluate our approach on a real-world application, namely road networks.